 JD candidates provide pro bono legal services primarily to survivors of domestic violence who live below the poverty line and are seeking civil orders of protection against abuse.
 Students may also handle cases involving child custody and visitation; assist the elderly and terminally ill; and serve individuals who otherwise wouldn’t be able to afford legal counsel.
 In the process, JD candidates learn to manage a caseload while interviewing and counseling their clients, conducting investigations, preparing documents, and practicing negotiation and trial advocacy skills.

 Since its opening in 1995, this criminal law legal clinic has presented JD candidates with the opportunity to represent indigent individuals accused of misdemeanor crimes before state courts in Chester County, Pennsylvania.
-In the process, students handle cases from the preliminary hearing stage through the trial and may further assist in post-conviction representation.
+In the process, students handle the cases from the initial client interview until final disposition.

 Students interested in defending the environment work with the clinic director and other attorneys to represent not-for-profit organizations and individuals seeking to protect the environment in the Mid-Atlantic region.